Hyndavi483/CICD/README.md

 # Run the below commands to install Java and Jenkins
 - Install Java
-  ±±±sudo apt update
+'''sudo apt update
-  sudo apt install openjdk-17-jre±±±
+  sudo apt install openjdk-17-jre'''

    Verify Java installed or not
     java --version

   Now, you can proceed with installing Jenkins